 I see this a lot.
 People send an email to their list then, because they think it’s good practice, they resend the same email to the same group of people.

 I’m not saying you shouldn’t resend an email.
-What I am saying is that you need to be doing this smarter.
+What I am saying is that the way you’re resending emails needs to be smarter.

-The argument for resending an email is that anyone who missed or were too busy the first time might open the second one and you’ll get a few more opens, clicks and conversions.
+The argument for resending emails is that anyone who missed or were too busy the first time might open the second one and you’ll get a few more opens, clicks and conversions.

-The argument against resending an email is that some people will get annoyed by the additional email and might unsubscribe.
+The argument against resending emails is that some people will get annoyed by the additional email and might unsubscribe.

 But if you are going to resend an email to non-openers, let’s explore how you can make the most of it.
 Here are my 5 best practices for resending emails.